archivesunleashed/warclight/README.md

 ## Usage

 Warclight is designed to work with web archive data that is indexed via the UK Web Archive's [webarchive-discovery](https://github.com/ukwa/webarchive-discovery) project.
+Currently Warclight uses a fork of [webarchive-discovery](https://github.com/web-archive-group/webarchive-discovery/tree/addFields) that allows for three additional facets; `institution`, `collection_name`, and `collection_number`.

 ## Development